2pacalypse/rl-opt/README.md

 - utils.py: most of the work is here including the plan search, parsing, featurization.

 - treeutils.py: we use python tuples to represent trees, there are a few helpers.

+- 95670.pt: this is a sample model

+- a sample experience pickle: https://drive.google.com/open?id=1HhL6uHCkT-M5TDdKPZfjoSsgL-M-_Kjq

+    this is the result from running the training for almost 900 episodes. when this file is loaded into the memory it will be a list of Query objects and then you can see the performances for each episode by checking the appropriate slices e.g. exp[0:90], exp[90:180], exp[180:270], and so on. what is good in this file is that the Query object stores the cost of the plan along with the hinttext, querytext, and so on. so one can see the episode performances by checking the costs of
+    90 queries like that.